 - Continuos review of all services to identify their value contribution and taking corrective actions where necessary (the reactive part)

-Having a proper Service Portfolio Management in place is key for this.
+For point 1 & 3, having a proper Service Portfolio Management in place is key for this.
 Make sure that each new or changed Service has a Business Case in place, showing a realistic expected Return on Investment (ROI).
 This is a prerequisite before taking the decision to approve a new (or changed) service and setting up the project.
 Besides this so-called ‘pre-program ROI’, also make sure that during the Service Design and Transition phase and finally once the service is life (Service Operation), the business case is continuously verified.
 Especially during longer projects it can happen that the outside requirements change and the original value case needs to be revised.
 Once the service is life, conducting a Post-Program ROI calculation recommended.
 This is where it gets very interesting: Does the service really deliver the value that was originally promised in the pre-program ROi?
 This is the moment of truth.
 Let’s face it: In reality many of these calculations would end-up negatively.
 The main reason for this is that the pre-program ROI often can be done based only on hypothetical assumptions and this leaves open room (not to use the word ‘cheating’) to the project requesters to present a positive business case.
 So, what is the best thing to do, if your new e-Learning platform that was promised to have 50’000 users turns out only to have 5’000?
 According to the Dakota wisdom: Dismount and search for a new horse!

 The role of IT Governance Frameworks